 Choose the Globalization Partners Team

 Working with a global PEO will save you the money, time, and stress that generally go into a global expansion.
-By using our existing PEO in El Salvador, you can start working in as little as a day or two with employees who have the documentation they need.
-As the Employer of Record, we’ll continue to be responsible for compliance, so you can focus your time on running your company.
+By using our existing PEO in El Salvador, we’ll continue to be responsible for compliance, so you can focus your time on running your company.

 Contact us today for more information about our solution.